edvin/pillar/docs/ui/stream-browser.md

 - Inspect **event payloads** (with upcasters applied)
 - **Time‑travel** an aggregate to see its exact state **as of a given event**

-The Stream Browser is designed for local development and production support.
+The Stream Browser can be used during local development and production.
 It respects your app’s authentication and adds an opt‑in authorization check tailored for Pillar.

 ---